ericoporto/ags-manual-wiki/FAQ.md

 **Q. I just started making a new game, but Editor throws an error at me: "The game is set to start in room -1 which does not exist".
 What does that mean?**

 A. Each game has a main character, aka "player character", and starts in the room this character is assigned to.
-Open your main character for editing and make sure its "StartingRoom" property is valid (ofcourse we assume that you've created at least one room already).
+Open your main character for editing and make sure its "StartingRoom" property is valid (of course we assume that you've created at least one room already).

 ---